Walodja1987/XNSv2/README.md

 ### Namespace Registration

 **How to register a public namespace:**
-1. **Choose a Namespace:** Select an available namespace and set the desired price per name (must be >= 0.001 ETH and a multiple of 0.001 ETH).
+1. **Choose a Namespace:** Select an available namespace and set the desired price per name (must be at least 0.001 ETH and a multiple of 0.001 ETH).
 2. **Register Namespace:** Submit a transaction with the required ETH to register the namespace (see [`registerPublicNamespace`][api-registerPublicNamespace] in the API docs).
 Any excess will be refunded.

 Public namespace owners have an exclusive 7-day window to register or sponsor any name within their namespace.
 After this period, anyone can freely register names via [`registerName`][api-registerName]. **During the exclusivity period, use [`registerNameWithAuthorization`][api-registerNameWithAuthorization] even for their own registrations.**

 **How to register a private namespace:**
-1. **Choose a Namespace:** Select an available namespace and set the desired price per name (must be >= 0.005 ETH and a multiple of 0.001 ETH).
+1. **Choose a Namespace:** Select an available namespace and set the desired price per name (must be at least 0.005 ETH and a multiple of 0.001 ETH).
 2. **Register Namespace:** Submit a transaction with the required ETH to register the namespace (see [`registerPrivateNamespace`][api-registerPrivateNamespace] in the API docs).
 Any excess will be refunded.

 The private namespace owner registers names via the authorized flow (see [`registerNameWithAuthorization`][api-registerNameWithAuthorization] in the API docs). **This is the only way to register names in private namespaces, including registrations for the namespace owner themselves.**

 **Notes:**
 * Regular users always pay the standard fees when registering namespaces via [`registerPublicNamespace`][api-registerPublicNamespace] or [`registerPrivateNamespace`][api-registerPrivateNamespace].
-* During the onboarding period (146-day onboarding period after contract deployment), the XNS contract owner can register public and private namespaces at no cost using [`registerPublicNamespaceFor`][api-registerPublicNamespaceFor] and [`registerPrivateNamespaceFor`][api-registerPrivateNamespaceFor], respectively, to foster adoption.
+* During the onboarding period (one year after XNSv1 contract deployment on 28 Jan 2026), the XNS contract owner can register public and private namespaces at no cost using [`registerPublicNamespaceFor`][api-registerPublicNamespaceFor] and [`registerPrivateNamespaceFor`][api-registerPrivateNamespaceFor], respectively, to foster adoption.
 These are OWNER-only functions that allow registering namespaces for other addresses during the onboarding period.
 * **Security recommendation:** Namespace owners should consider using multisig wallets to reduce the risk of wallet access loss or compromise.
 This is especially important for public namespace owners who receive ongoing fee rewards, and for private namespace owners who maintain exclusive control over their namespace.

   **Example scripts:**